Delaware County sheriff issues directive banning use of chokeholds

 "Chokeholds are not a defense that is approved by this office and it will not be tolerated," said Sanders.

-After what happened to George Floyd in Minnesota, and what happened to Eric Garner years ago in New York City, the outrage across the country and the world is putting tremendous pressure on law enforcement agencies.
+After what happened to George Floyd in Minnesota, and what happened to Eric Garner in New York City in 2014, the outrage across the country and the world is putting tremendous pressure on law enforcement agencies.

-Philadelphia police currently prohibits the intentional use of certain types of holds to render a person unconscious.
+The Philadelphia Police Department currently prohibit the intentional use of certain types of holds to render a person unconscious.

 Sheriff Sanders says clearly his 55 deputies encounter very dangerous instances while out serving bench warrants, eviction notices and serving protection from abuse orders, among other things, and they must use reasonable safeguards.